 Building on Our Past

-The legacy of Farm Foundation is rooted in more than eight decades of leaders who have believed that nonpartisan efforts can play a critical role in addressing the evolving issues shaping the future of agriculture, the food system and rural communities.
+The legacy of Farm Foundation is rooted in nine decades of leaders who have believed that nonpartisan efforts can play a critical role in addressing the evolving issues shaping the future of agriculture, the food system and rural communities.

 The economic conditions of the 1930s spurred the growth of organizations promoting urban and social concerns.
 Farm Foundation, created as a trust by International Harvester President Alexander Legge, is believed to be the first foundation created specifically to serve agriculture and rural communities.